ash-weaver/eve-online-general-store-helper/readme.md

 TBD

 ## Setup<a name="setup"></a>
+### Character Auth
+Rename `character_auth_example` to `character_auth`.
+Fill out the relevant info and authorize permissions on ESI.

+Use evewho.com to find your character id.

 ### Crontab
 My webserver is running the regular data pulls using cron.
 Add the following to the crontab: